 Crashes caused by sleep deprivation are often roll-off-the-road crashes.
 An effective countermeasure to this type of crash is the installation of rumble strips along the edges of roads.

-These rumble strips are patterns in the tarmac that, when driven over, cause vibrations, alerting the driver that they’re leaving the edge of the highway.
+These rumble strips are patterns in the tarmac that, when driven over, cause vibrations, alerting the driver that they’re leaving the highway.

-In certain locations in New York, rumble strips reduced roll-off-the-road incidences by 84%.
+In specific locations in New York, rumble strips reduced roll-off-the-road incidences by 84%.

 Drowsy Driving Awareness

-Each November, the National Sleep Foundation holds a Drowsy Driving Prevention Week to raise awareness of the dangers of driving with insufficient rest.
+Each November, the National Sleep Foundation holds Drowsy Driving Prevention Week to raise awareness of the dangers of driving while insufficiently rested.

-The foundation releases facts and figures related to drowsy driving and educates people on the risks of driving without sufficient sleep.
+The foundation releases facts and figures about drowsy driving and educates people on the risks of driving without sufficient sleep.
 Also, some states have awareness initiatives.

 Alabama and California have drowsy driver awareness days (November 19th and April 6th, respectively), and Florida and Texas promote drowsy driver awareness weeks in September and November.